Cold Weather Fun on the Lakeshore

 Sled

 Remember ten-year-old you?
 You’ll find her sledding at Warren Dunes State Park.
-Choose the main dune face for an awesome 260-foot elevation overlooking Lake Michigan.
+Choose the dune at the main beach for an awesome 260-foot elevation overlooking Lake Michigan.
 Or hike into the back bowls if you want the ‘hill’ to yourself.
 Both locations offer challenging climbs, spectacular views, and thrilling, high-speed rides.
 And laughter.
 We promise, lots of laughter.

 Local Tip: There’s no need to get fancy with sleds.
 Simple, smooth, and light is the way to go.
 The park doesn’t rent, so you’ll need to bring your own.